olintompf/olintompf/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on studying programming languages and building projects.

-- 🌱 I’m currently learning java script

-- 👯 I’m looking to collaborate on projects that will boost my skills and support my growth as a developer.

 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/olinto-manso-pereira-filho-99772a344) • [Email](mailto:olintomansofilho@gmail.com) • [Instagram](https://instagram.com/olintompf)

-- 😄 Pronouns: he/him

 - <div>
   <a href="https://github.com/olintompf">